willswats/race-time/README.md

 You can install the web app on your device depending on the browser you are using in different ways, for Chrome see [here](https://support.google.com/chrome/answer/9658361?hl=en&co=GENIE.Platform%3DDesktop).

 Once the window loads, the service worker is registered, this is done in `public/register-sw.js`.
 It registers the `public/sw.js` file, which adds all the `public` files to the cache.
+It then intercepts any fetch requests, and if the request does not include `/api/`, then it attempts to retrieve the resource from the cache.
+It then updates the cache.

 ## 9.2 AI